 The prime difference between custodial and non-custodial cryptocurrency services is that the private key is managed by third parties in the former case, whereas it is handled by users in the latter case.

-Creating a non-Custodial wallet is an extensive and complicated process.
-So, it is advisable to consult with a reputed Blockchain development company for developing a non-custodial wallet.
+Creating a non-Custodial crypto wallet is an extensive and complicated process.
+So, it is advisable to consult with a reputed Blockchain development company for developing it.